 Ken's excavation team buddies have been working on a promising fossil dig a few hours away, and they've been burning the midnight oil quite a bit lately.
-They've actually unearthed a few almost-intact fossilized creatures, which the team carefully packed up and drove back to Ken's office.
-This morning, Ken begins the tedious process of unpacking the crates, cataloguing and photographing the fossils before any more hands rifle through them.
-Really, the more hands a fossil passes through, the greater the chance someone will drop this priceless artifact.
+They've actually unearthed a few almost fully-intact fossilized creatures—a huge find.
+The team very gently packed up the findings and drove them back to Ken's office about a week ago.

-Three hours later, Ken's muscles are screaming from lifting six crates' worth of rocks onto his work table, and back to the service cart that will transport them to the museum's warehouse.
-He's also bleary eyed from staring at tiny bones with his magnifying glass.
-He's given his camera's micro lens a real workout, and has also made detailed notes about each fossil.
-Even though these fossils won't be assembled into a collection until the team has completed its work, Ken would prefer to get everything buttoned up and put into storage for now.
+Three hours later, Ken's muscles are screaming from first lifting hundreds of pounds of rocks onto his work table, then lifting them back onto the service cart that'll transport them to the museum's warehouse.
+He's also bleary eyed from staring at tiny bones with his magnifying glass, and his hand is cramping up from the detailed notes he's taken about each fossil.

-Time for lunch already – how is that possible?
-Ken loads a copy of the team's field notes onto his iPad, and hops into his car for a quick lunch at the bistro down the street.
+Ken loads a copy of the team's field notes onto his iPad and hops into his car for a quick bite at the bistro down the street.
 He grabs a booth so he can stretch out while he flips through the notes and jots down exhibit display ideas.
-Ken can't seem to get his creative juices into gear at the office, so he uses his lunch breaks to sketch out exhibit diagrams and make supplies lists.
+Lately, he can't seem to get his creative juices into gear at the office, so he uses his lunch break to sketch out exhibit diagrams and make supply lists.

-Now it's time to check in with the field crew.
-They're ready to wrap up their outside work for the day, as they've been at it since sunup.
-They'll spend the evening making sense of the day's observations, which they'll send to Ken tomorrow morning.
-In the meantime, Ken must sketch out a paper he'll present at a conference in Hawaii...in January.
-Ken hates to write, but he knows he can't get away with this boondoggle...er, trip, unless he produces something reasonably convincing.
-He gathers his research notes, hoping he can tear himself away from the football game long enough to create an outline.
+In the meantime, Ken must sketch out a paper he'll present at a conference in Hawaii this January.
+He hates to write, but he knows he can't get away with just standing there saying "Dinosaurs are cool"—not a second time anyway.
+He gathers his research notes, hoping he can tear himself away from the football game on TV tonight for long enough to create an outline.